top of page

 But today’s story?
 It’s about movie props.
 And how, when you’re making a music documentary for the first time, that can mean turning your garage into a chaotic workshop before sunrise.

-For some of the more fun scenes in my Grohl documentary, I’m including skits and playful recreations.
+For some of the more fun scenes in my documentary, I’m including skits and playful recreations.
 The solution?
 Props.
 DIY movie props for music films, to be exact.

 So at 5 a.m., while the world sleeps, I’m cutting up cardboard hoping I don’t slice my thumb open pre-caffeine kick-in.
 Is this prop historically accurate?
 Debatable.
 Is it hilarious?
 Absolutely.
 Well, I hope so!